CoppoloElectronics/MOS-Tron-Envelope-Filter/README.md

 <a href="https://drill.taydakits.com/box-designs/new?public_key=cHRiVWQrdE1kSjhNWCtudks4U2daQT09Cg==">MOS-Tron Tayda Drill Tool Template</a>

+Adjust drill template as needed to accommodate the audio and DC jacks that you will use when building this project.

 ## Build Pictures

 Here are some pics of our personal build of this project: